artem-burashnikov/depinspect/README.md

 - **--distro**

   The choice of one of currently supported distributions.
 This is a required option.
-You can see the list of currently supported distributions by runnunig
+You can see the list of currently supported distributions by runnig

   ```sh
   depinspect list-all --help